weberc2/blog/posts/fallout-macos.md

 If you find an issue with these instructions, consider [opening an issue](https://github.com/weberc2/blog/issues) against my blog or submit a pull request.
-You can also try emailing me directly (see my contact info at the bottom of the page).
+You can also try messaging me directly (see my contact info at the bottom of the page).

 # Attribution